 Here we see the major weakness in deductive reasoning, a trap into which a scientist should not fall.
 Deductive reasoning relies heavily upon the initial premises being correct.
 If one or more premises are incorrect, the argument is invalid and necessarily unsound.
 Certain philosophers have even argued that deductive reasoning itself is an unattainable ideal, and that all scientific deduction is inevitably induction.

 Many branches of applied science work around this, by assigning probabilities to events and outcomes.
 Whilst not a strict application of the scientific method, it is useful where incorrect deductions could be devastating.

 For example, weather forecasting is an area where deductive reasoning probabilities are often used.
 A meteorologist will look at the data, and using their skill and judgment, decide upon the likely weather for that day.
 They are aware that a certain pattern of initial conditions frequently leads to a certain weather type.
 However, they will never say that it is definitely going to rain, because the weather is too unpredictable, and they can never be sure that their initial assumptions are correct.

-Michael Fish, The respected British meteorologist, in 1987, stated, categorically, that there was no chance of a hurricane hitting Southern England.
+Michael Fish, the respected British meteorologist, categorically stated in 1987 that there was no chance of a hurricane hitting Southern England.
 He was wrong, and the unprepared country was devastated.
-The initial premises of his deductive reasoning were wrong, so now forecasters always warn of adverse weather as a percentage chance, affording people the choice of preparing for the worst.
+The initial premises of his deductive reasoning were wrong.
+These days forecasters always warn of adverse weather as a percentage chance, affording people the choice of preparing for the worst.